hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 ----------
 SCOPE-RL overrides `d3rlpy <https://github.com/takuseno/d3rlpy>`_'s implementation for the base RL algorithms.
-We provide a class to handle synthetic dataset generation, off-policy learning with multiple algorithms, and wrapper classes for transforming the policy into a stochastic policy as follows.
+We provide a class to handle synthetic dataset generation, off-policy learning with multiple algorithms, and wrapper classes for transforming the policy into a stochastic one.

 Meta class
 ^^^^^^